Warning: the following top fundraising tips have been scientifically proven to raise lots of dough.

 Start off your fundraising with your own donation

 Seriously, tell everyone you know that you are going to strip down to your undies to end NF.
 We’re talking friends, family, co-workers, neighbours…EVERYONE!
-Send everyone an e-mail with a link to your fundraising page asking them to make a donation.
+Send everyone an e-mail with a link to your fundraising page and your reasons for fundraising and taking on Cupid's Challenges.
 Post a link to your fundraising page on social media.
 Get the word out!

 Get your work involved by asking them to match your donation.

 Many workplaces match the fundraising efforts of their staff, so don’t be shy, talk to your boss or charity committee about how to make this happen.

 Contact the places you regularly visit, like your hairdresser, daycare centre, school or sports club, and ask if they could give $50.
 Remember to tell them that donations of $2 or more are tax-deductible.

 Your regular email and social media activities are a great way to get the word out about your event.
 Add a sentence to your email signature like “I’m going to ‘Be Brave for a Cure’ and bare all this Valentine’s Day!
 Please support me with a donation at www. (yourfundraisingpage).com.au”.
 If you’re on social networks like Facebook, LinkedIn or Twitter, post a link to your fundraising page on your profile, share progress updates and ask your followers to donate.

 Some folks may have missed your sponsorship email or been too busy to take action.
 Follow up anyone who hasn’t responded to your request for a donation with a polite reminder.

 You’d be surprised how many donations are received after Cupid’s, so don’t stop fundraising when yours is over.
 Email everyone you approached to tell them how your event went and thank those who supported you.
 You might prompt a last-minute donation from the ones that forgot.